Oocyte (Egg) stages

 24 hours after the 2PN were seen the embryo has already started to divide.
 Blastomeres often divide evenly,although asynchonously, so it is not uncommon for embryos to have an odd number of cells and uneven blastomeres.
 We can also see various indicators of poorer quality in the embryo such as fragments or multinucliation of blastomeres.

 Day 3 after insemination (8 Cell Embryo)

 Approximately 72 hours after the eggs were first inseminated they will usually have reached around the 8 cell stage.
 In the IVF program it is common to transfer the best of the embryos from a treatment cycle back to the uterus at this stage.
-If the patient will be having preimplantation diagnosis to test the genetic makeup of the embryo, the biopsy (removing a cell from the embryo to test) will usually be performed on this day.

 Day 4 after insemination (Morula)